-- o Identify and communicate learning needs to the preceptor/staff nurse. - Assist in development of individualized learning objectives. - o Make rounds with the preceptor/Nursing staff to observe conditions and needs of assigned patients. - o Report at scheduled time. - O Dress and behave in a professional manner. - o Review policies and procedures pertinent to the unit and facility. - o Establish priorities for Nursing care with the input of the preceptor/Nursing staff. - o Explain and provide rationales for actions in Nursing care. - o Request instruction, supervision, and guidance when necessary. - Seek learning opportunities throughout the clinical experience. - o Seek regular feedback from their preceptor/Nursing staff.
+- o Identify and communicate learning deficiencies to Nursing faculty. - Assist in development of individualized learning objectives. - o Make rounds with the Nursing faculty to observe conditions and needs of assigned patients. - Report at scheduled time. - O Dress and behave in a professional manner. - o Review policies and procedures pertinent to the unit and facility. - o Establish priorities for Nursing care with the input of the Nursing faculty. - Explain and provide rationales for actions in Nursing care. - Request instruction, supervision, and guidance when necessary. - O Seek learning opportunities throughout the clinical experience. - Seek regular feedback from their Nursing faculty.

-NURSING STUDENT - CLINICAL ACKNOWLEDGEMENT OF RESPONSIBILITIES
+NURSING CLINICAL STUDENT ACKNOWLEDGEMENT OF RESPONSIBILITIES

-By initialing the following, the undersigned student acknowledges receipt of the materials listed and agreement to abide by the policies contained within the current HCI College Catalog.
+By initialing the following, the undersigned student acknowledges receipt of the materials listed and agreement to abide by the policies contained within the current HCI College Student Catalog.